-The War Around Us is the true story of the only two international journalists on the ground in Gaza as Israel bombarded and invaded it in 2008-9 during the 'Operation Cast Lead'.
-Al Jazeera's Cairo-born, Arab-American Ayman Mohyeldin and Arab-British Sherine Tadros reported from Gaza City throughout the 22-day assault.
+The War Around Us is the true story of the only two international journalists on the ground in Gaza as Israel bombarded and invaded in 2008-9 in 'Operation Cast Lead.'
+Al Jazeera's Cairo-born, ArabAmerican Ayman Mohyeldin and Arab-British Sherine Tadros reported from Gaza City throughout the 22-day assault.

 This riveting and introspective award-winning film chronicles the bonds of friendships under stress, the ethics of journalism in conflict, and people's resilience during war.
-It also provides a window into understanding the catastrophic experiences of Palestinians in Gaza.
+It also provides a window into understanding the catastrophic experience that Palestinians live in Gaza.